libertypi/queersmission/README.md

 ### Configuration

-Upon the first run, a blank configuration file `config.json` will be created in the queersmission directory.
+After setting up transmission-daemon, you should manually run `torrent-done.py` or `torrent-added.py` once to generate the configuration file.
+Upon the first run, a blank `config.json` will be created in the queersmission directory.
 Edit the config file to get started.

 Template: